 What is a Progressive Tax

-A Progressive tax is where the rate of taxation increases as incomes rise.
+A Progressive tax is where taxes increase in line with incomes.
 In other words, the higher the income, the higher the rate of taxation.
 For example, someone earning $20,000 a year may pay 10 percent in taxes, whilst someone else earning $80,000 will pay 30 percent.
 This is said to be the fairest and most equitable of taxes.

-It is understood that the more you earn, the more you should pay in taxes – thereby contributing back to society.
+It is argued that the more an individual earns, the more they should pay in taxes – thereby contributing back to society.
 This derives from the idea that an additional $100 to someone earning $100,000 means far less than someone earning $20,000.
 Under marginal utility theory, additional income would start to diminish in value for those with a higher income.
-It is therefore argued that it would be better to re-distributed to the poor.
+Therefore, it is argued that it would be better to re-distributed to the poor.